Do you know if a DUI is a felony in Arizona or a misdemeanor?

 Contact the Belen Law Firm

-Belen Olmedo Guerra is an experienced felony DUI attorney serving the Phoenix area.
+Belen Olmedo Guerra is an experienced Phoenix DUI attorney.
 At the Belen Law Firm, we understand that cases like felony DUIs require sensitivity and discretion.
 We know that there is more at stake than just freedoms; we know that a person’s reputation is also at stake.
 Give us a call 24/7, or you can also leave us a message on our website to set up a free and confidential initial consultation.